-Smith returned to Connecticut in 2011 to become PepsiCo’s executive vice present, government relations, general counsel and corporate secretary.
-And in 2013 she relocated to Brussels, Belgium to become the executive vice present, general counsel and general secretary of Delhaize Group, now Ahold Delhaize, a global food retailer.
+Smith returned to Connecticut in 2011 to become PepsiCo’s executive vice-president, government relations, general counsel and corporate secretary.
+In 2013 she relocated to Brussels, Belgium to become the executive vice-president, general counsel and general secretary of Delhaize Group, now Ahold Delhaize, a global food retailer.

 As general counsel, Smith led large legal organizations and advised boards and CEOs on a wide range of corporate transactions and governance matters.
 She also represented her clients in significant litigation matters before the U.S. Supreme Court, federal appeals courts and various district and state courts throughout the country, including nationwide product liability class action lawsuits, personal injury lawsuits, antitrust and trade secret theft cases, employment discrimination, environmental and other regulatory matters.